NewcastleRacingAI/Newcastle-Racing/README.md

 colcon build --packages-select mpcc_control // Rebuild the MPCC control package

 ros2 topic echo /imu/data // Display messages from the /imu/data topic

+# Competition Code

+The files hello_message.txt came with the provided ssd, details how to launch script that autostarts code on startup.
+Our startup script from 2025 is hello_world.sh.